timbroder/timbroder.com/source/_posts/2016-04-12-Trying-to-Mock-a-Self-Booting-Laravel-Model-Trait.md

 - mock
 ---

 [Bootable](http://www.archybold.com/blog/post/booting-eloquent-model-traits "Bootable") Model traits are pretty nifty.
-I've used them to register certain events for the models using my Trait.
+I'm using them to register certain events for the models using my Trait.
 However, I've run into an issue trying to mock models that are using the trait.
 Specifically, when a Mockery version of the model is instantiated, it's boot code agrees that it should have a bootMyTrait method, but can't find it when it tries to call it.

 As an example, here is a trait: